-Factbox: Sports events hit by the coronavirus epidemic
+Factbox - Sports events hit by the coronavirus epidemic

 * The world championship to be held in Busan, South Korea, from March 22-29 have been pushed back provisionally to June 21-28.

-* The 2020 German Open, which was to be held in Muelheim an der Ruhr from March 3-8 and is an Olympic qualifier, has been cancelled, the Badminton World Federation (BWF) said.
+* The 2020 German Open, which was to be held in Muelheim an der Ruhr from March 3-8 and is an Olympic qualifier, has been cancelled, the Badminton World Federation said.

 The 2020 Polish Open, another Olympic qualifier scheduled to be held in Krakow from March 26 to 29 has been postponed and will now fall outside the Olympic qualification period, the Polish Badminton Association said.